 Despite this size, Yellow hasn’t been a favorite among LTL insiders for many years.
 According to Gabe Pankonin, CEO of Rocket Shipping, an LTL brokerage, “People have been discussing Yellow going under for a while as I’ve been in the market.”

-In 2009 and the first several months of the epidemic, Yellow came close to going bankrupt.
+In 2009, the first several months of the epidemic, Yellow went close to going bankrupt.
 Yellow got a contentious $700 million federal loan through the CARES Act initiative in the latter case.
-Thus giving the U.S. Treasury a sizable ownership stake in Yellow.
+Thus, the U.S. Treasury has a sizable ownership stake in Yellow.
 According to a business representative, Yellow has repaid approximately $56.8 million of the debt.

 YRC Freight is Yellow’s nationwide LTL carrier.
 Additionally, the business combines many regional LTL carriers that it has purchased over the years.
 They are: